deoxys/md-to-site/README.md

 --site-title        Title of the website: it will appear on the title tag and
                     on top of the menu; default is "Docs".
 -h, --help          Print the help.
+--include           Include only the files that match the given regex string.
+--exclude           Exclude the files that match the given regex string.
 --index             File name that will be set as index.html.
 By default is
                     README.md; if there is no README.md then it will be the first occurrence.